 A month later Charles Hicks placed a notice in the Leeds Intelligencer newspaper to say that he was carrying on the business that he had run with his deceased partner and that he hoped that "by careful attention to the execution of all orders confided to him, that he will retain the confidence reposed in the late Firm" Hicks did indeed successfully carry on the business.
-At the time of Illingworth's death they were employing 10 men, one of whom was an Assistant/Manager by the name of Benjamin Willoughby Allen.
+At the time of Illingworth's death they were employing ten men, one of whom was an Assistant/Manager by the name of Benjamin Willoughby Allen.
 He was to be a great help to Hicks with the day to day running of the business following Illingworth's death.
 A few years later there was sadly another great tragedy for Charles Hicks with the death of his wife Mary Ann on Saturday 17 November 1855.
-She was 47 years old.
-Mary Ann was buried at the parish church of St John the Baptist in Wakefield 3 days after her death.
+She was forty-seven years old.
+Mary Ann was buried at the parish church of St John the Baptist in Wakefield three days after her death.
 Hicks and William Bradbury had remained close friends, and Charles Dickens also retained a fondness for Hicks.
 Writing to Bradbury and Evans just after Mary Ann's death in November 1855, Dickens said:

 "I am sorry to hear of poor Hicks's misfortune.
 When you write to him, pray tell him that I sent my regard and sympathy."

 Jenny Goldschmidt Lind photographed by John Carl Frederick Polycarpus Von Schneidau in September 1850.
 Public Domain via Wikimedia Commons